DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 These soldiers were continuously fighting to liberate the Yurun.
 And now at the very last moment spirits' side made a proposal.

-There were also likely some soldiers who had grudge against spirits.
+Likely There were also some soldiers who had grudge against spirits.

 Moreover there was only handful of Yurun Resistance soldiers at the moment.
 Many were awaiting the Lion King at fortress Ruin S Fulham.